bitonp/mysql-lua-logging/README.md

 1. lua files -> /usr/share/mysql-proxy
 2. bitonproxy.conf -> /etc/mysql-proxy
 3. If using ES, then you will need the mappings.sh script.
-This is simply a curl() call to be made on against your ES server, dictating the types of teh data produced, for easy searching... and making sense of by Kibana or graphing packages.
+This is simply a curl() call to be made on against your ES server, dictating the types of the data produced, for easy searching... and making sense of by Kibana or graphing packages.

 Configuration
 =============
 1. If you have any major issues, it will be in mysql-proxy not picking up your library installation.
-To get around this, once libua5.1 is installed, from the command line run the following: sh> /usr/bin/lua5.1 -e 'apr = require "apr"; print(apr.time_now()); env=getfenv(); print(env);for i,v in pairs(env.package) do print(i,v); end'
+To get around this, once libua5.1 is installed, from the command line run the following:\n sh> /usr/bin/lua5.1 -e 'apr = require "apr"; print(apr.time_now()); env=getfenv(); print(env);for i,v in pairs(env.package) do print(i,v); end'
    This should prit out the current time in microtime, plus the path settings used to get them.
 If you have the microtime printed out, then cut and paste the output into 'package.path' and 'package.cpath' around line 57-60 of biton_lua_hooks.lua.